datalad/datalad-next/README.md

 - Boosted throughput of DataLad's `runner` component for command execution.
 - Substantially more comprehensive replacement for DataLad's `constraints` system for type conversion and parameter validation.
+- Windows and Mac client support for RIA store access.
+- A `next-status` command that is A LOT faster than `status`, and offers a `mono` recursion mode that shows modifications of nested dataset hierarchies relative to the state of the root dataset.

 ## Summary of additional features for DataLad extension development